alekseyn/PullTransition/README.md

 	}
 ```

-(5) Table view controllers that have been presented, with or without being embedded in a navigation controller, simply need to subclass `PullToDismissViewController`.
+(5) Table view controllers that have been presented, with or without being embedded in a navigation controller, simply need to subclass `PullToDismissTableViewController`.
 No other code required.

-(6) Table view controllers that have been pushed onto a navigation controller, simply need to subclass `PullToPopViewController`.
+(6) Table view controllers that have been pushed onto a navigation controller, simply need to subclass `PullToPopTableViewController`.
 No other code required.

 ## Advanced
 `PullTransitionDelegate` can be replaced with your own custom class as long as it implements the `PullTransition` protocol.